I was with a large group of women this morning, and a lovely young woman told a “funny story” about her experience at Easter. She said –

 Our children are our treasure.
 No matter what, girls and boys matter.
 All of them!
 Not one, not the other – both.
 They must be nurtured to become smart and strong and sensitive and powerful.
 That’s our job as adults.

-All children deserve our love and support, and our best hopes for their futures.
+All children deserve our love, acceptance and support.
 They deserve the very best we have to give them.
 And making fun of boys and the men they will become, or of girls and the women they will become, is NOT giving them our best.

-Help them see their worth, and also the worth of others.
+Help them see their worth.
 Teach them be proud of who they are, and who they will become.
 Whether they’re boys or girls.